makapuf/bitbox-polar/README.md

 Inspiration
 -----------
-This game has been inspired by *Polarity*, a game written for ludum dare 23 by nornagon
+This game has been inspired by *Polarity*, a game written for ludum dare 23 by @nornagon

  http://nornagon.net/games/polarity/
  https://github.com/nornagon/polarity